AVX-512: Conflict detection

 The instructions in AVX-512 conflict detection (AVX-512CD) are designed to help efficiently calculate conflict-free subsets of elements in loops that normally could not be safely vectorized.

 Exponential and reciprocal

-AVX-512 exponential and reciprocal instructions contain more accurate approximate reciprocal instructions than those in the AVX-512 foundation; relative error is at most 2−28.
+AVX-512 exponential and reciprocal (AVX-512ER) instructions contain more accurate approximate reciprocal instructions than those in the AVX-512 foundation; relative error is at most 2−28.
 They also contain two new exponential functions that have a relative error of at most 2−23.

 Prefetch

-AVX-512 prefetch instructions contain new prefetch operations for the new scatter and gather functionality introduced in AVX2 and AVX-512.
+AVX-512 prefetch (AVX-512PF) instructions contain new prefetch operations for the new scatter and gather functionality introduced in AVX2 and AVX-512.
 T0 prefetch means prefetching into level 1 cache and T1 means prefetching into level 2 cache.

 4FMAPS and 4VNNIW

 The two sets of instructions perform multiple iterations of processing.
 They are generally only found in Xeon Phi products.

 BW, DQ and VBMI

 AVX-512DQ adds new doubleword and quadword instructions.
 AVX-512BW adds byte and words versions of the same instructions, and adds byte and word version of doubleword/quadword instructions in AVX-512F.
 A few instructions which get only word forms with AVX-512BW acquire byte forms with the AVX-512_VBMI extension (VPERMB, VPERMI2B, VPERMT2B, VPMULTISHIFTQB).

 Two new instructions were added to the mask instructions set: KADD and KTEST (B and W forms with AVX-512DQ, D and Q with AVX-512BW).
 The rest of mask instructions, which had only word forms, got byte forms with AVX-512DQ and doubleword/quadword forms with AVX-512BW.
 KUNPCKBW was extended to KUNPCKWD and KUNPCKDQ by AVX-512BW.

 Among the instructions added by AVX-512DQ are several SSE and AVX instructions that didn't get AVX-512 versions with AVX-512F, among those are all the two input bitwise instructions and extract/insert integer instructions.

 Instructions that are completely new are covered below.